rolypolytoy/S1/README.md

 ---

 ---
-## Checklist of What Remains
-Here's what I still need to implement:

-- Machine it and get it functioning
+## Assembly Instructions

+I'll update this with photos and instructions the further I get along in the process.